 The committee receives assurance from the executive team and other areas of the organisation through reports, both regular and bespoke.
-It validates the information it receives through the work of internal audit, external audit, counter-fraud, and where appropriate, clinical audit.
-Assurance is also brought to the committee through the knowledge that non-executive directors gain from other areas of their work, not least their own specialist areas of expertise; attending Board and Council of Governors' meetings; visiting services; and talking to staff.
+It validates the information it receives through the work of internal audit, external audit and counter-fraud.
+Assurance is also brought to the committee through the knowledge that non-executive directors gain from other areas of their work, not least their own specialist areas of expertise; attending Board and Council of Governors' meetings; leadership visits; and talking to staff.